jennywatuncch/conda-tutorial/README.md

 ![Let's do some data science, babyyyy](images/conda-logo.png) [Official Documentation here!](https://docs.conda.io/projects/conda/en/latest/index.html)

-You've probably heard of the tool Conda, virtual environments, and package management (not Anaconda!
-We'll touch on that later).
+You've probably heard of the tool Conda, virtual environments, and package management, but if you're like me it could take quite a while to figure out why any of this was useful.
 To put it briefly, conda is a package manager, much like pip for python, that is aimed at being flexible enough for any language or tools.

 Maybe the Conda docs will explain it best: